hashicorp/design-system/website/docs/components/copy/button/partials/guidelines/guidelines.md

 ### When to use

-- Use the `CopyButton` to conveniently copy large text blocks, such as code snippets, API keys, or Tokens.
+- Use the `Copy::Button` to conveniently copy large text blocks, such as code snippets, API keys, or Tokens.
 - Don't use the `CopyButton` to copy the text within the button container, instead use a `CopySnippet`

 ### When not to use